tecnologiaequidade/tecnologiaequidade.github.io/content/english/projetos/pegabot.md

 darkText: false
 draft: false
 summary: >-
-  É uma iniciativa com o foco de oferecer um serviço qualificado e automatizado para verificar a probabilidade dos perfis em redes sociais serem automatizados ou não humanos - os chamados "bots".
-Essa Plataforma é uma iniciativa do Instituto Tecnologia e Sociedade (ITS- Rio) e o Instituto Tecnologia & Equidade (IT&E) e está sendo desenvolvido pelo AppCívico.
+  It is an initiative focused on providing a qualified and automated service to verify the likelihood of social networking profiles being automated or non-human - the so-called "bots."
+This Platform is an initiative of the Institute of Technology and Society (ITS-Rio) and the Technology & Equity Institute (T&EI) and is being developed by AppCívico.
 relatedProjects:
-  - project: desinformacao-em-eleicoes
+  - project: disinformation-in-elections
-authors:
-  - author: thiago-rondon
-  - author: marcio-pinto
 weight: 1
 ---

-Os bots estão por aí e poucos sabem como eles funcionam, quem os desenvolve e por quem são financiados.
-A plataforma PegaBot tem o objetivo de ajudar a combater esse problema e deixar o debate sobre bots no Brasil mais transparente e informado.
-O PegaBot é um projeto do Instituto de Tecnologia e Sociedade do Rio de Janeiro (ITS Rio) e do Instituto Tecnologia & Equidade (IT&E), com desenvolvimento do AppCívico.

-> Nesta plataforma, o usuário pode verificar a probabilidade de um perfil de rede social ser controlado por  um bot.
-Por enquanto, a plataforma é integrada ao Twitter, mas, em breve, estará integrada a outras mídias sociais.
+The bots are out there and few know how they work, who develops them and by whom they are financed.
+The *PegaBot* platform aims to help combat this problem and make the debate on bots in Brazil more transparent and informed. *PegaBot* is a project of the Institute of Technology and Society of Rio de Janeiro (ITS Rio) and the Technology & Equity Institute (T&EI), developed by AppCívico.

+> In this platform, the user can check the probability of a social network profile being controlled by a bot.
+For now, the platform is integrated with Twitter, but will soon be integrated with other social medias.

-O projeto foi construído a partir da plataforma Botometer, criada pela Indiana University Network Science Institute (IUNI) e Center for Complex Networks and Systems Research (CNetS).
-A equipe do PegaBot trabalhou e incrementou o código aberto e o treinou para análise em Pt-Br.
+The project was built from the Botometer platform, created by the Indiana University Network Science Institute (IUNI) and Center for Complex Networks and Systems Research (CNetS).
+The *PegaBot* team worked and increased the open source code and trained it for analysis in Pt-Br.